RimeetMavani/weather-mcp--build/README.md

 1. Close the browser tab
 2. Stop the HTML server: `Ctrl+C` in the http.server terminal
+3. Stop the agent: `Ctrl+C` in the agent.py terminal
-3. Stop the MCP server: `Ctrl+C` in the server.py terminal
+4. Stop the MCP server: `Ctrl+C` in the server.py terminal